isabella232/customer-one.en/help/home.md

 # New Adobe Customer Support Experience

+## Admin Console Support Tickets

-## We are excited to announce the Adobe Customer Support Experience is live as of May 11th 2020!
+We are excited to announce the Adobe Customer Support Experience is live as of May 11th 2020!

 Support Tickets are now able to be submitted via the [Admin Console](https://adminconsole.adobe.com/)